Contains the active ingredient pravastatin (as pravastatin sodium)

 Avoid drinking large quantities of alcohol.
 Drinking large amounts of alcohol may increase the chance of this medicine causing liver problems.

-Tell your doctor as soon as possible if you do not feel well while you are taking pravastatin or if you have any questions or concerns.
+Tell your doctor as soon as possible if you do not feel well while you are taking pravastatin.

 Tell your doctor if you notice any of the following: